karlhulme/jsonotron/readme.md

 This is where Jsonotron makes a trade-off.  **Jsonotron considers each top level property of an object to be a field.**  A field can be a primitive (boolean, string, etc) or it can be a complex deeply-nested object, but the validation is always targetted at field level.

 It's analogous to validating arguments passed to a method call.
 You could define every method as accepting an object and then validate it using JSON Schema but you'd lose something by doing that.
 Jsonotron brings this concept of individual arguments to JSON as it moves through a system.

+## Why not use GraphQL?

+Use this is as downstream format via tools, e.g. Apollo, converting from JSON schema to GQL.

 ## Defining a Structure